-Quotations are subject to the availability of all services at the time of booking any reservation.
+Quotations are subject to the availability of all accommodation and services at the time of booking any reservation.

 Please note quoted estimates are subject to change in the event of any unforeseen increases in fuel costs, currency fluctuations (relevant to aircraft or transfer services) and/or Government levies/taxes and more.
 See our Terms and Conditions.